 He is an experienced project manager for clients including the European Commission (DG RTD, DG Grow, DG Connectl, DG EAC), the German Federal Government (BMBF, BMWi) as well as international organisations such as the World Bank.

 Jérôme has delivered several projects on international R&I cooperation, such as providing an overview of international R&I cooperation between EU Member States and Third Countries as well as assessing basic principles for effective international R&I cooperation agreements (DG RTD).
 Since 2017, Jérôme co-manages Technopolis Group’s contribution to DG RTD’s Service Facility in Support of the Strategic Development of International R&I Cooperation between the EU and Third Countries.
 He currently leads a two-year DG RTD initiative to support innovation cooperation between Europe and India, particularly between startup incubators and accelerators.
-Since 2019, he is leading a similar initiative to support innovation cooperation between Europe and Africa.
+Since 2019, he is the Project Director for the Africa-Europe Innovation Partnership.

-Jérôme holds an M.Sc. in Economics and Finance from the Goethe University Frankfurt and a B.Sc. in Economics from the Université de Montréal.
+Jérôme holds an M.Sc. in Macroeconomic Policy and Finance from the Goethe University Frankfurt and a B.Sc. in Economics from the Université de Montréal.
 He is fluent in German, English, and French.